bmarcy-me/go-surf-forecast/README.md

 # GO SURF FORECAST

 Define your favorite surf spots.\
-Get the surf spots condition for next 7 days based on stormglass API.\
+Get the surf spot conditions for next 7 days based on the [Stormglass API](https://docs.stormglass.io/#/weather).\
 Backend implementation in Go.

+> [!IMPORTANT]
-**This project is a work in progress.**
+> This project is a work in progress.

 ## Prerequisites
-- Go 1.23 installed
 - Docker installed
+- A Stormglass Api key (create a free account at https://stormglass.io/)
+> [!NOTE]
+> This project contains static data files for testing purposes, so you can start it without a Stormglass API key.
+> However, you will be limited to the current list of spots and a defined time period from October 11, 2024, to October 20, 2024."

 ## Surf spots configuration
-Example with surf spots around La Rochelle, France.
+Example of surf spots around La Rochelle, France.\
-You need to provide an id, a name, gps coordinates and the direction (angle) for the spot.
+You need to provide an ID, a name, GPS coordinates, and the direction (angle relative to the coastline) for each spot in the [config/config.yaml](config/config.yaml) file.

 ```yaml
 spots: